 Scholarships for students

-For the 2015 study year, i.e. study starting in February 2015, a total of 10 Commonwealth Distance Learning Scholarships are available for resident nationals of either Pakistan or Rwanda to take the CeDEP MSc in Poverty Reduction: Policy and Practice programme by distance learning.
+For the 2016 study year, i.e. study starting in February 2016, a total of 10 Commonwealth Distance Learning Scholarships are available for resident nationals of Pakistan to take the CeDEP MSc in Poverty Reduction: Policy and Practice programme by distance learning.

 Other Scholarship Information